Unidata/netcdf-c/docs/install.md

 services</a>.

-To build zlib from source, specify where you want to install zlib in an environment variable (ZDIR, for example), and build it like this from the top-level zlib source directory
+To build zlib from source, specify where you want to install zlib in a shell variable you will also use later (ZDIR, for example), and build it like this from the top-level zlib source directory

     $ # Build and install zlib